translate/pootle/docs/features/terminology.rst

-Project administrators can generate a list of frequently occurring terms from the *Translate* tab in the Pootle interface, which can help to quickly standardise some frequently occurring terms.
+Project administrators can generate a list of frequently occurring terms from the *Translate* tab in the Pootle interface, which can help to quickly standardize some frequently occurring terms.
 It is also possible to add extra entries.
 This is based on the `poterminology
 <http://translate.sourceforge.net/toolkit/poterminology>`_ tool from the
 Translate Toolkit.